waxbetty/Sushi-fork-1/readme.md

 }
 ```

-Note the body background color is grayed out in the inspector.
-Neither it nor the margin are inherited by other elements.
+Select the wrapper div and note how the body background color and margin is grayed out in the inspector.
+Neither it nor the margin are [inherited](https://developer.mozilla.org/en-US/docs/Web/CSS/inheritance) by other elements.

 Add a box shadow to the wrapper CSS: